p13tarunkk/p13tarunkk.github.io/_posts/2019-10-23-product-vision.md

 **User Needs / Use Cases**
 * Identify existing user need and use cases - What are the addressed and unaddressed needs, pain points and use cases of these users
 * Identify current alternatives for users - How do users currently satisfy their needs ? (alternatives/competitors for our product)
-* Prioritization of needs, use cases - Which needs, usecases will the product address ?
+* Prioritize of needs, use cases - Which needs, usecases will the product address ?

-Now that we have defined the users and identifed use cases, we should be able to build user personas from above questions.
+Now that we have defined the users and identified use cases, we should be able to build user personas from above questions.

 **Business**
-* Business objectives - What are the business objectives / incentive for the product ?
+* Define Business objectives - What are the business objectives / incentive for the product ?
 * Size the business opportunity - Understand and estimate the opportunity wrt timing or opporunity cost
-* Monetization opportunities - How will the company make money from selling the product?
+* Find Monetization opportunities - How will the company make money from selling the product?
 What are the sources of revenue and what is the business model?
 Is the product feasible?
 Can the company develop and sell the product?

 As we have understood both business and user objectives, lets discuss and define the product